fac3m4n/htb-writeups/manager/README.md

 ![crackWinrm](image-12.png)

 Appears that we can access using these credentials.
-We will utilize this credentials to get acces into system shell using `evil-winrm`.
+We will utilize this credentials to get acces into system shell using [evil-winrm](https://github.com/Hackplayers/evil-winrm).
 `evil-winrm -i 10.10.11.236 -u raven -p 'R4v3nBe5tD3veloP3r!123'`

 ![evilwinrm1](image-13.png)